ChrisChinchilla/chrischinchilla.com/_clients/humanitec.md

 - containers
 ---

 Humanitec is building a platform to automate the continuous delivery process for Kubernetes-native applications.
-We contribute technical articles to their blog.
+I contribute technical articles to their blog.